 The Branch Transaction Risk Reports can be used as an input into the DRACA Tool as these reports capture risk events as they occur.
-The Reports will serve as a record for department managers to identify risk events, which is useful when listing risk events for the DRACA Tool.
-See DRACA Tool Guide for more details.
+The Reports will serve as a record for department managers to identify risk events, which is useful when listing risk events for the DRACA tool.
+See the DRACA Guide for more details.

-Case Study: Branch Transaction Reports

-Institution
+6 Case study

-Bank of Copa (BoC) is a mid-sized microfinance bank in Africa that had been in operations for 10 years.
+Institution Bank of Copa (BoC) is a mid-sized microfinance bank in Africa that had been in operations for 10 years.
 It caters to microfinance clients through both credit and savings products.
 It has approximately 15,000 borrowers and 90,000 savers, with a total staff of 400.

-The Problem

-BoC had grown rapidly and opened several new branches to keep up with the growth.
+The problem BoC had grown rapidly and opened several new branches.
 However, management noticed an increase in customer complaints related to accessing their accounts and conducting transactions at the branch.
 Branches had auditors to help identify gaps in services, but audit reports were only prepared quarterly and were not sufficiently actionable.
 Management needed a way to track the quality of services at branches and uncover best practices that could be applied across branches.

-How the Branch Report Tool Was Put to lise

-The Branch Risk Register was the key tool to diagnose operational issues at the branch level.
-By involving every staff member in capturing potential risk events in the Risk Register, branches were able to collect Transaction information quickly and without additional overhead.
+How the Branch Transaction Risk Reports were used The Branch Risk Register was the key tool to diagnose operational issues at the branch level.
+By involving every staff member in capturing potential risk events in the Risk Register, branches were able to collect information quickly and without additional overhead.
 Moreover, the staff felt engaged and committed to identifying areas of improvement in branch activities.
 Unlike the audit reports, the Branch Risk Registers were updated daily and built using the contribution of all staff members.
 Risk Registers were collected from all of BoC's branches, and analyzed to identify areas for improvement.
 Key risks identified included "mistakes in quarterly savings account statement," "long waiting times for disbursements," and "improper behavior of branch staff."
 Risk events were compiled and mitigation strategies recommended in a Branch Risk Event Report.
 In analyzing the Incident Report, management realized that some of these activities occurred very frequently and needed immediate intervention.
 Action plans were implemented to tackle the most pressing issues and over time the frequency of customer complaints declined.

-Insights & Solutions
+6 Case study

-BoC discovered quickly that consolidating detailed information from the Branch Risk Registers into meaningful Risk Event and Incident reports was a difficult task because of variations in how similar activities were described.
+Insights and solutions BoC discovered quickly that consolidating detailed information from the Branch Risk Registers into meaningful Risk Event and Incident reports was a difficult task because of variations in how similar activities were described.
 As a result, it was important to introduce a common terminology to describe branch activities and responsibilities.
 This also helped to eliminate the process differences that had emerged between BoC's old and new branches.